-No two cooperatives are alike (that's the autonomy and independence part of our Cooperative Principles), so each has developed a unique set of programs that fit the needs of the communities they serve.
+No two cooperatives are alike, so each has developed a unique set of programs that fit the needs of the communities they serve.
 To learn more about each cooperative, you'll find a list of our member cooperatives in the About/Links section of our site.

 Iowa's electric cooperatives truly believe education is a essential to building a strong community.
 Cooperatives back up this belief by offering scholarships for college or lineman training.

 Since 1958, Iowa's electric cooperatives have been sending high school students to Washington, D.C. to meet their members of congress.
-To date, 41,000 students from rural areas and small towns all over America have participated in this unique program.
+To date, 50,000 students from rural areas and small towns all over America have participated in this unique program.
 Students on the tour learn about electric cooperatives, American history and U.S. government.
 They attend educational seminars, visit with their representatives in the House and the Senate, and see the sights around Washington, D.C.
 Contact your local electric cooperative or high school career center for additional information.
-The 2012 Youth Tour will be held June 15-21.
+Click to learn more.

-Each electric cooperative has a program for members to donate funds for non-profit organizations, individuals in need and/or family emergency disasters.
+Each electric cooperative has a program for member-owners to donate funds for non-profit organizations, individuals in need and/or family emergency disasters.

 To help improve the quality of life in rural Iowa, many cooperatives set up revolving loan funds that contribute to long-term improvements in the local economy.
-It's the personal and business relationships that drive electric cooperatives.
-These low interest loans assist with local economic and community development projects such as:
+These low interest loans assist with local economic and community development projects including:

-Many electric cooperatives provide contributions to a wide variety of local youth programs and community organizations.
+Many electric cooperatives financially support a wide variety of local youth programs and community organizations.

-Whether its working with the United Way, a local retirement home, at the schools, on the field or with church, you'll find many electric cooperative employees actively involved in the local community.
+Whether its working with the United Way, 4-H, on the baseball field or with church, you'll find many electric cooperative employees are actively involved in their local communities.

-In addition to providing electricity, many cooperatives offer a a variety of products and service to fit their unique community.
+In addition to providing electricity, many cooperatives offer a variety of products and services to fit the unique needs of their member-owners: